Matter effect in presence of a sterile neutrino and resolution of the octant degeneracy using a liquid argon detector: Results and Discussion

-\item In case of $\delta_{14}=90^\circ$ in HO, the highest sensitivity is at $\delta_{13}=90^\circ$.
-From the top panel in \autoref{fig:pme-pmeb-d13_2.5_oct_1300}, it can be seen that is no degeneracy in $P_{\bar\mu \bar{e}}$ around $\delta_{13}=90^\circ$. \end{itemize} In the above discussion, we try to explain the salient features of \autoref{fig:chi_oct_sen_beam_dune} in terms of the probabilities plotted in \autoref{fig:pme-pmeb-d13_2.5_oct_1300} for an energy of 2.5 GeV.
-However, it should be borne in mind that DUNE has a broadband beam, and contributions from other energy bins also influence the $\Delta\chi^2$.
+In the above discussion, we try to explain the salient features of \autoref{fig:chi_oct_sen_beam_dune} in terms of the probabilities plotted in \autoref{fig:pme-pmeb-d13_2.5_oct_1300} for an energy of 2.5 GeV.
+However, it should be borne in mind that the source has a broadband beam and contributions from other energy bins also influence the $\Delta\chi^2$.

-In \autoref{fig:chi_oct_sen_beam-atm_dune}, we have shown the sensitivity to the octant of $\theta_{23}$ for atmospheric neutrinos without and with partial charge id of muon events(blue and violet curves respectively) as well as combining both beam and atmospheric data (green and orange curves) using the 40 kt DUNE far detector.
+In \autoref{fig:chi_oct_sen_beam-atm_dune}, we have shown the sensitivity to the octant of $\theta_{23}$ for atmospheric neutrinos without and with partial charge id of muon events(blue and violet curves respectively) as well as combining both beam and atmospheric data (green and orange curves) using the 40 kt far detector.
 In the figure, we also present the $\Delta\chi^2$ for beam only data (red curve).
 These plots are obtained for true values of $\theta_{23}=41^\circ$(left), $49^\circ$(right) respectively.
 Here are the observations from \autoref{fig:chi_oct_sen_beam-atm_dune},

 \begin{itemize} \item The sensitivity for atmospheric data is less than $2\sigma$ for HO and slightly higher than $2\sigma$ for LO for whole $\delta_{13}^{\rm{true}}$ parameter space.

 \item For the case including charge id, the sensitivity increases slightly.
 In matter $P_{\mu\mu}$, and $P_{\bar\mu \bar\mu}$ probabilities are very different due to the presence of resonant matter effect in $P_{\mu\mu}$ since we are considering normal hierarchy.
 This leads to a synergy when neutrino and anti-neutrino $\chi^2$ are added separately and enhances the sensitivity.